U.S. House stuck for a third day as Republicans struggle to unite around a speaker - NewsBreak

 Democratic rebuke

-House Democrats rebuked the GOP stalemate in floor speeches Thursday, with the new leadership trio — Minority Leader Jeffries, Whip Katherine Clark of Massachusetts and Caucus Chair Pete Aguilar of California — releasing a joint statement as well.
+House Democrats rebuked the GOP stalemate in floor speeches Thursday, with the new leadership trio – Majority Leader Jeffries, Whip Katherine Clark of Massachusetts, and Caucus Chair Pete Aguilar of California – releasing a joint statement as well.

 “House Democrats are united and ready to get to work,” they said.
 “Unfortunately, House Republicans remain unable to organize themselves in a manner that allows the Congress to move forward and do the business of the American people.”